 Criteria & Instructions:

-1. Grants are for research to be carried out between Fall 2016 and October 2017.
+1. Grants are for research to be carried out between Fall 2018 and Spring/Summer 2019.
 Maximum amount available to be determined by SNCURCS Advisory Board.
 Projects that are hypothesis driven and include cost-sharing from the host institution will be most competitive.

-2. Applicants must be sophomores in good standing at any North Carolina college or university, plan to be enrolled next year, and plan to present at the 2017 SNCURCS.
-The faculty sponsor/mentor is responsible for administrating the funds and ensuring participation in the 2017 SNCURCS.
+2. Applicants must be sophomores in good standing at any North Carolina college or university, plan to be enrolled next year, and plan to present at the 2019 SNCURCS.
+The faculty sponsor/mentor is responsible for ensuring participation in the 2018 SNCURCS.
 No faculty advisor can sponsor more than three applicants in any one year.

 3. Applicants must include the following: